Outlaw Printmakers: Tom Huck

 Tom Huck (born 1971) is an American printmaker best known for his large scale satirical woodcuts.
-He lives and works in St. Louis, Missouri where he runs his own press, Evil Prints.
+He lives and works in St. Louis, Missouri, where he runs his own press, Evil Prints.
 He is a regular contributor to BLAB! of Fantagraphics Books.
 His work draws heavily upon the influence of Albrecht Dürer, José Guadalupe Posada, R. Crumb, and Honoré Daumier Huck states in his artist statement: "My work deals with personal observations about the experiences of living in a small town in southeast Missouri.

 The often Strange and Humorous occurrences, places, and people in these towns offer a never-ending source of inspiration for my prints.
 I call this work 'rural satire' Huck's woodcut prints are included in numerous public and private collections, including the Whitney Museum of American Art, Spencer Museum of Art, Nelson Atkins Museum of Art, Saint Louis Art Museum, Milwaukee Art Museum, Minneapolis Institute of Art, Fogg Art Museum, and New York Public Library.
 Huck is represented by David Krut Art Projects in New York City, Sherry Leedy Contemporary Art in Kansas City, Mo. and Eli Ridgway Gallery in San Francisco, Ca. In September 2011 Huck was awarded a Pollock-Krasner Foundation grant.

-Tony Fitzpatrick

-Tony Fitzpatrick (born 1958) is an American artist born and based in Chicago.

-He graduated from Montini Catholic High School in Lombard, Illinois in 1977.[1]
-In the early 1980s, Fitzpatrick began seriously drawing with colored pencils on slate boards in a store front gallery in the town of Villa Park, Illinois.
-The gallery was called The Edge.
-He worked by day and bartended at the bar across the street at night.
-During that time, he developed separate friendships with Chicago radio personality and bluesman Buzz Kilman and film director Jonathan Demme.
-Demme and Kilman are longtime friends, and the three became close.
-As a result, Tony has appeared in a few of Demme's films and other films as well.
-During the late 1980s, he begin getting gallery shows in Chicago and New York City, establishing connections that would lead him to be a successful working artist who has sold paintings to several film directors, among others.
-Tony is also an accomplished poet and has published several books of his art and poetry, including The Hard Angels and The Neighborhood.
-Sports often figures into his art and poetry; especially his favorite baseball team, the Chicago White Sox, but he also gains inspiration from the city of Chicago, and the underbelly of society.
-Tony in his past has been a boxer, bouncer, and bartender; along with several jobs as a waiter.